grebtsew/Visualize-Realtime-Data-Stream-Chart-in-Flask/README.md

 </p>

 ## Solution
 This implementation is started by running the `start.py` file.
 The `Starter` will then set a timer for triggering the webbrowser after one second and then start the `Flask Handler`.
 The `Flask Handler` will start the website containing a `Flask-SocketIO` server.
 The `Flask-Server` will receive json objects and update the `GUI` listview.
 When the `Flask-Server` is started the `Scheduler` will be triggered.
-The `Scheduler` will start a `TCP Socket Server` which has the purpose of receiving messages and proxy them to the flask server.
+The `Scheduler` will start the middle-man servers consisting of a `TCP Socket Server`, a `TCP Socket Server for large files` and a `HTTP Server` which has the purpose of receiving messages and proxy them to the flask server.
 In the `demo` we also start some data streams with the scheduler.
 You basicly have two alternatives on sending data to this implementation.
-Either create a data stream in the `scheduler` or create a seperate `tcp socket client` and send data to the tcp socket server while running.
+Either create a data stream in the `scheduler` or create a seperate `tcp socket client` or `http client` and send data to the tcp socket server while running.
+See examples.

 See program structure image below:
 ![structure](images/structure.png)

 # Getting Started
 1. Install program by firstly installing all the required packages in python3: